Sam-Belliveau/ece-4760-final-project/index.md

 Though we use a more complex version of this, the goal of our system is to find this k_max value to find the time shift between microphones.
 In our project, this k is represented by the best shift.
 We apply some smoothing and filtering techiques, but at its core, our project finds these shifts between the microphones and uses it to determine the audio source.

+### TDOA Conversion to Position
 Once $\tau_{\text{delay}}$ is found between a pair of microphones, it implies that the sound source lies on a specific hyperboloid with the microphones as foci.
 $$ c \cdot \tau_{\text{delay}} = d_2 - d_1 $$
 where $c$ is the speed of sound, and $d_1, d_2$ are the distances from the source to microphone 1 and 2, respectively.
 By using multiple microphone pairs, multiple TDOAs can be calculated, and the intersection of the corresponding hyperboloids gives an estimate of the sound source's location.
 For instance, with two microphones, the TDOA can give an angle of arrival (AOA) relative to the microphone axis.
+This approach is what is used in our implementation and also in many FFT-based systems.

 ---
 ## 2.3 Logical Structure